 If not properly addressed and treated, aggression can lead to serious consequences in many different areas of a child’s life and can often relate to a number of negative outcomes later in adolescence and even in adulthood.
-Complications the result from aggressive behavior can include physical, psychological, and even legal ramifications.
+Complications that result from aggressive behavior can include physical, psychological, and even legal ramifications.
 Some of these effects can include:

 - Substance abuse

 Treatment for Aggression Offered at Our Facility in Arkansas